-- apply the rules in the Members' Code of Conduct first, which must always be complied with throughout the decision making process, and disclose the existence and nature of any interest at the relevant meeting - understand what personal and prejudicial interests are, and the consequences and differences of a declaration of either - don't make your mind up on how you will vote on a matter prior to the formal consideration of the matter at the meeting, but be aware that if you do lobby or campaign on a particular issue it may remove you from the decision making process - as a cabinet member, don't take part in a planning meeting in a matter that you are considered to be the advocate of a proposal - if you are approached for planning, procedural or technical advice, refer the person to Officers - you shouldn't put yourself in a position where you appear to favour a person or a group over another and be careful about meetings individually with Developers or lobby groups that this does not occur - if you do attend a meeting make sure it is clear that you do not bind the authority to a particular course of action, or views, and that the meeting is properly recorded - you can ask that Officers attend and/or organise meetings - avoid accepting gifts or hospitality from anyone involved in a planning proposal - it is not advisable to become a member of a group or organisation whose primary purpose is to promote or oppose specific planning proposals in your area - a site inspection is the opportunity to seek information and observe the site not to start the debate into the merits of the application - you can call-in an application to be determined by Committee that would otherwise be delegated to Officers
+- 1. apply the rules in the Members' Code of Conduct first, which should be complied with throughout the decision making process, and disclose the existence and nature of any interest at the relevant meeting - 2. understand what personal and prejudicial interests are, and the consequences and differences of a declaration of either - 3. don't make your mind up on how you will vote on a matter prior to the formal consideration of the matter at the meeting - 4. be aware that if you do lobby or campaign on a particular issue it may remove you from the decision making process - 5. as a cabinet member, don't take part in a planning meeting in a matter that you are considered to be the advocate of a proposal - 6. if you are approached for technical planning advice, refer the person to Officers - 7. if you attend meetings individually with developers or lobby groups be careful not to put yourself in a position where you appear to favour a person or a group over another - 8. if you do attend a meeting make sure it is clear that you do not bind the authority to a particular course of action, or views, and that the meeting is noted in your diary - 9. you can ask that Officers attend and/or organise meetings - 10. avoid accepting gifts or hospitality from anyone involved in a planning proposal - 11.it is not advisable to become a member of a group or organisation whose primary purpose is to promote or oppose specific planning proposals in your area - 12. a site inspection is the opportunity to seek information and observe the site not to start the debate into the merits of the application - 13.you can call-in an application to be determined by Committee that would otherwise be delegated to Officers, and can seek advice from officers over the wording

-- you should not seek to influence or put pressure on Officers to put forward a particular recommendation or course of action in relation to a planning application - make sure you are present at the planning meeting for the entire item, including the Officers introduction and update - not to allow members of the public to communicate with you during planning meetings - exercise your public speaking rights at a planning meeting if you cannot attend the meeting as a member of the Committee - make sure your decisions at a planning meeting comply with the development plan and take into account other relevant material planning considerations - put your and your local community concerns forward at the planning meeting, and to consider whether planning gain requirements under s106 could help make acceptable development that would otherwise be unacceptable in planning terms - include the content of s106 agreements in the debate at a planning meeting - if you are proposing or seconding a decision that is contrary to Officer recommendation that you need to identify the planning reasons for doing so - you should attend all training sessions arranged by the Council
+- 14. you can discuss applications with Officers but the Officer must be able to reach their own conclusion - 15. make sure you are present at the planning meeting for the entire item, including the Officers introduction and update, otherwise you cannot vote on that item - 16. not to allow members of the public to communicate with you during planning meetings - 17. you may exercise your public speaking rights at a planning meeting if you cannot attend the meeting as a member of the Committee - 18. make sure your decisions at a planning meeting take into account the development plan and other relevant material planning considerations - 19. put your and your local community concerns forward at the planning meeting, and consider whether planning gain requirements under s106 could help make acceptable development that would otherwise be unacceptable in planning terms - 20. include the content of s106 agreements in the debate at a planning meeting - 21. if you are proposing or seconding a decision that is contrary to Officer recommendation that you need to identify the planning reasons with the assistance of the Officers for doing so - 22. you should try to attend all training sessions arranged by the Council